shreyak-zeuslearning/TaskManager/readme.md

 - View task list
 - Mark task as completed
 - Delete task
+- Reorder tasks using drag and drop
+- Preserve the updated task order after page refresh using local storage
 ## How to Run
 Open the index.html file directly in the browser
 To view the data